Tutu Atwell: Los Angeles Rams (first stint)

 On March 6, 2025, Atwell signed a one-year, $10 million extension with the Rams.
-Through the season's first five weeks, Atwell had four receptions for 164 yards, including an 88-yard touchdown catch-and-run in the Rams' 27-20 win over the Indianapolis Colts in Week 4.
+Through the season's first five weeks, Atwell had four receptions for 164 yards, including an 88-yard touchdown catch-and-run in the Rams' 27–20 win over the Indianapolis Colts in Week 4.
 Bothered by a hamstring injury, Atwell did not play in the Week 6 victory over the Baltimore Ravens or a Week 7 win in London against the Jacksonville Jaguars.
-On October 27, Atwell was played on injured reserve by the Rams.
+On October 27, Atwell was placed on injured reserve by the Rams.
+He was activated on December 13, ahead of the team's Week 15 matchup against the Detroit Lions and caught one pass for nine yards in the Rams' 41–34 victory.
+Atwell finished the 2025 season with only six receptions for 196 yards and one touchdown.
+During the postseason, he was active for the Rams' 34–31 Wild Card Round victory over the Carolina, but did not make a catch.
+Atwell was placed on the team's inactive list for L.A.'s final two playoff games.